Ibar (river): Upper course

 The Ibar originates from six springs on the Hajla mountain in eastern Montenegro.
 It generally flows north-east, passing through Ibarac, Rožaje, Radetina and Bać, after which it enters Serbia.
-Passing through the most southern part of Raška District, it flows through several small villages.
+Passing through the most southern part of Raška District, it flows along several small villages.
 In this whole area, the river has no major tributaries, but many short streams which flow into it from surrounding mountains.
 This part also represents the route of one of two main roads connecting Serbia and Montenegro (Ibarska magistrala).

 Middle course

-Continuing south, the river enters Kosovo and passes through Gazivode, Zubin Potok, Ugljare, Zupče and Šipolje, reaching the city of Mitrovica.
-There, it makes a sharp, elbow turn to the north, flowing through Zvečan, Slatina, Sočanica, Leposavić, Dren and Lešak, entering central Serbia at the village of Donje Jarinje.
+Continuing south, the river enters Kosovo and passes through Gazivode, Zubin Potok, Ugljare, Zupče and Shipol, reaching the city of Mitrovica.
+There, it makes a sharp, elbow turn to the north, flowing through Zvečan, Slatina, Sočanica, Leposavić, Dren and Lešak, entering southwestern Serbia at the village of Jarinje.

 In Kosovo

-At Kosovo, the river is dammed, creating the artificial Lake Gazivoda (area 11.9 km2, altitude 693 m, depth 105 m).
-Water from the lake is used for industrial and mining facilities in the Mitrovica/Trepča area.
-Below Gazivoda another reservoir is created, Lake Pridvorice.
+At Kosovo, the river is dammed, creating the artificial Gazivoda Lake (area 11.9 km2, altitude 693 m, depth 105 m).
+Water from the lake is used for industrial and mining facilities in the Trepča area.
+Below Gazivoda, another reservoir is created, the Pridvorica Lake.
 These lakes allow irrigation of an area of 300 km2, representing part of a plan, never completed, of a huge Ibar-Lepenac Hydrosystem, which was supposed to regulate the Ibar-Sitnica-Lepenac watercourse (including ecological protection, irrigation and power production).

 At Mitrovica, the river enters a minerals and ore-rich area of the western slopes of Kopaonik mountain, which it follows for the next 100 km or so.
 The area is especially rich in lead, zinc and silver (Stari Trg, Trepča and Leposavić mines).

 Right on its elbow turn, the Ibar receives its longest (right) tributary, the Sitnica.

 In Serbia

-Entering central Serbia again, the river receives its major tributaries: the Raška, Studenica and Lopatnica, from the left, and the Jošanica.
+Entering southwestern Serbia again, the river receives its major tributaries: the Raška, Studenica and Lopatnica, from the left, and the Jošanica.

 In this section, the river has carved the 40 km long and 550 m deep Ibar gorge, which is the natural route for the major road in this part of Serbia, the Ibar Highway.
 This stretch of the river is famous for its pinched meanders and gigantic whirlpools.
 The whole area is 110 km long (meridionally stretched), and at Serbia's parts is popularly divided into several colorfully named valleys: